Spell Casting: A General Procedure

 Spells and workings are best when there’s a very specific aim.
 While it is possible to do magic for the sheer pleasure of it (step 2 can be like that), these instructions are about magic aimed at specific outcomes, like getting a bank loan, a promotion at work, resolving a dispute with a contentious neighbor, etc. While learning, however, let the purpose be your own personal development, but make it specific.
 Work on being a better writer, being a more eloquent speaker, being more attractive, or ideally, being more magically powerful.

 Let the intention diffuse outward in all directions to fill up the magical space.
 The idea here is that the generic magical energy raised in step 2 now becomes the specific magical energy that will do the work intended.
 Like the energy processes previously defined, this process is not to be imagined either; it’s to be felt.
 And just like magical energy, if you don’t really feel it, you’re not really doing.
 If you don’t feel it at first, stay with it.
-It’s mostly a matter of perceptual expertise.
+By and large, feeling magical energy, generic or specific, is mostly a matter of perceptual expertise.
 That takes time and effort.
+Simple try and keep trying, day by day till you learn how to feel it.

 Step 4: Releasing the intention